pajod/gunicorn/docs/source/settings.rst

 **Default:** ``'SCRIPT_NAME'``

-A list containing headers and values that the front-end proxy sets, to be used in WSGI environment.
+A list containing upper-case header field names that the front-end proxy sets, to be used in WSGI environment.

-If other headers listed in this list are not present in the request, they will be ignored.
+If headers named in this list are not present in the request, they will be ignored.

 This option can be used to transfer SCRIPT_NAME and REMOTE_USER.

-The list should map upper-case header names to exact string values.
-The value comparisons are case-sensitive, unlike the header names, so make sure they're exactly what your front-end proxy sends.

 It is important that your front-end proxy configuration ensures that the headers defined here can not be passed directly from the client.